- Summer Jobs Program: Further Evidence of The Government of Canada’s Ideological Approach Toward Religious Charities

 Well, it depends.

-It depends on how the hiring policies are examined.
-It depends on whether the right of organizations to hire based on shared religious beliefs is respected (the attestation prohibits only projects that discriminate “contrary to applicable laws”).
-It depends on whether the government adheres to its duty of state neutrality in how it evaluates applications.
+Work Environment is now an overt focus for application assessments.
+Much like last year, it’s unpredictable how those will be examined.
+Will the right of organizations to hire based on shared religious beliefs be respected (the attestation prohibits only projects that discriminate “contrary to applicable laws”)?
+Will the government adhere to its duty of state neutrality in how it evaluates applications?

 Where does CCCC land?